milahu/collapseos/recipes/arduinouno/at28/README.md

 PD0 and PD1 are not used because they're used for the UART.

+AT28 selection pins are pulled up to avoid accidental writes due to their line floating before Arduino's initialization.

+I've put 1uf decoupling caps next to each IC.

 ## Software

 The software in at28wr.asm listens to the UART and writes every byte it receives